 - Rose Kennedy Greenway

-Directions: Take any Green Line inbound to Government Center.
-Disembark and wait on the same platform for the Green Line "E" train to Lechmere Station.
+Directions: Take any Green Line inbound to Park Street.
+Disembark and wait on the same platform for the Green Line train to Lechmere Station.
 Disembark at Lechmere, walk to 1st Street, take a right, and continue to the Galleria.